 - Sheerness

-A damn good product for those moments you find yourself having to pinch pennies, Sig Wong’s Epoxy Resin understands the budgeting constraints and has developed a distinguished recipe that is gentle on your wallet.
-You can use this bad boy with silicone molds, without really having to worry about pesky bubbles hardening after fully curing and still get a finished clean look.
+A damn good product for those moments you have to pinch pennies, Sig Wong’s Epoxy Resin understands the budgeting constraints.
+It has developed a distinguished recipe that is gentle on your wallet.
+You can use this bad boy with silicone molds without worrying about pesky bubbles hardening after fully curing and still get a finished clean look.
 A great tool that’s easy to use for both beginners and veterans, this product does not sacrifice quality for quantity, making it a buy that’s well worth the purchase.

 Pros: